Stop these 6 things to beat depression (lessons from a 50-year old who tried everything)

 My top goal right not is to become better able to respond, rather than react, when something is upsetting to me.
 I have gotten SO MUCH better than I used to be, but it’s something that needs more attention.
 Reacting causes physical stress in the body.
 I know that mindfulness will help me pause and breathe, allowing me to respond as necessary – stopping a reaction before it can take hold and lead to stress or anxiety.

-If you have any tips for stopping these things or any other ideas for beating depression, let me know!
+If you have any tips for stopping these things or any other ideas for beating depression (for people who think they have tried everything), let me know!
 Let’s share with one another.
 Depression is no match for love and support!

 Post a comment or shoot me an email if you’d rather connect that way.
-I’d be so honored to connect and hear about your midlife challenges or struggles.
+I’d be so honored to connect and hear about your midlife challenges, struggles, or WINS!

 Get reminders of new blog posts and other resources.
 Sign up and never miss any of my simple (sweat-free) proven strategies to FEEL BETTER EVERY DAY.
-Don’t forget to come and hang out with me on Facebook.
+Don’t forget to come and hang out with me on Facebook, visit my Instagram, and check out some of my quick videos on TikTok.